sanpdy/UARK_AutoFillCart/README.md

 ---

 ## **Objective**
-The intent of this project is to provide an **AI-powered shopping agent** that attaches to the Walmart app and interprets queries from users to generate a list of necessary items, relevant products, and substitutions.
+The intent of this project is to provide an **AI-powered shopping agent** that attaches to the Walmart shopping site, extracts text based recipe ingredients, and interprets queries from users to generate a list of necessary items, relevant products, and substitutions.
+Then will need to creat a walmart shopping cart with the ingredients.

 ---